How Much Screen Time Is Healthy For A Teenager?

 - Making a commitment to behavior change: When teens realize how much they are actually being controlled by their devices, and how bad that ultimately makes them feel, they are often more willing to commit to meaningful behavior change.
 As they observe their mood and well-being improving as their device engagement decreases, their motivation to continue these new habits will increase.

-- Creating a plan of action: This could mean turning off the phone during dinner and 90 minutes before bedtime, agreeing to a “digital detox” from some or all social media apps, or adding an application on their devices that limits their online/screen time.
+- Creating a plan of action: This step involves determining how much screen time is healthy for a teenager and taking steps to limit screen time for teens.
+The plan could include turning off the phone during dinner and 90 minutes before bedtime, agreeing to a “digital detox” from some or all social media apps, or adding an application on their devices that limits their online/screen time.
 For teens significantly struggling with negative consequences of their internet gaming, a 90-day abstinence from all gaming, with the goal of resetting and normalizing their brain, may be recommended.
 As with all mental health treatment plans, the recommended strategies are individualized for each particular teen, in accordance with their specific habits, struggles, situation, and underlying issues.